-Defining what black hat SEO tactics are can be a bit tricky as it is important to remember that SEO is constantly changing…meaning black hat SEO tactics are always changing as well.
+Defining what black hat SEO tactics are can be a bit tricky.
+It’s important to remember that SEO is constantly changing.
+This means black hat SEO tactics are always changing as well.

 IN A RUSH?!
 Click for our <2 minute snapshot

-There are a number of consequences from employing black hat SEO.
-While black hat SEO techniques can seem like a quick way to get your website to show up in the search engines, the penalties from Google and other search engines will be more devastating.
+In truth, there are a number of consequences to employing black hat SEO.
+While black hat SEO techniques can seem like a quick way to get your website to show up in the search engines, the penalties from Google and other search engines can be devastating.

 Search Engine Terms